Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Thomas Hardy and Neutral Tones
+Thomas Hardy And A Summary of Neutral Tones

 Neutral Tones is a poem that deals with love, reflection and emotional hurt.
 A relationship is about to end.
 The speaker looks back to a particular day when all seemed neutral, pale and lacking hope.
 Even the sun has let them down.

 Thomas Hardy wrote the poem in 1867 but it wasn't published until 1898, in Wessex Poems.
 Hardy had returned to his first love, poetry, having published his final novel Jude the Obscure in 1895.

 - Neutral Tones has a melancholic beauty about it.
 The bleak imagery evokes a scene of emptiness and spent joy; the two lovers have little of importance to say to each other and the speaker finds no solace in his ex-partner's expression.

 With the passage of time comes harsh reality - he has been taught a sharp lesson - love is sometimes a lie and has led him away from the truth.

 We stood by a pond that winter day,